SOGeKING-NUL/IncentiX/README.md

 -   Visit http://localhost:5173 and click "Get Started" to log in with GitHub.
 -   Choose a role (either *Maintainer* or *Contributor*).
 -   *Maintainers* can assign bounties to issues and validate contributor work.
--   *Contributors* can browse tagged issues, request assignments, and earn rewards upon successful completion.
+-   *Contributors* can browse tagged issues, request assignment on issue on github, and earn rewards upon successful completion.

 ----------